tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 Cruz’s breathing clouded the comms channel, but we all heard the groans of Dr. Potter.
 I still can't get them out of my head.
 Sometimes I find my mind wandering to what it must have been like, how she probably scrabbled backwards in the muck to get away.

 “No…no no no no!”
-Her petulant voice snagged on each breath she took as the ground rumbled again.
+Her petulant voice snagged on each breath she took.
 “Cruz?
 Somebody?”

 The comms filled with a terrible hiss, which echoed less than 50 yards away.
 Dr. Potter began to scream.

 “No!
-Somebody—Ahh!!
-Somebody please help me!”
-The hiss became loud before it stopped abruptly.
-We each made our way to the entrance to the pod and filed through, tripping over each other with as much eagerness as we had when we stepped into this scape.
-Dr. Potter’s screams continued and were punctuated by ominous groaning and cracking.
+Somebody—Ahh!! *Somebody please help me!*” We each made our way to the entrance to the pod and filed through, tripping over each other with as much eagerness as we had when we stepped into this scape.
+Dr. Potter’s screams continued.

-“My leg!
+“*My leg!
 It’s got my leg!
-Dr. Chilto—” a loud crack like a gunshot whipped through the air, along with a piercing scream that hovered on the border between human and inhuman.
+Dr. Chilto—*” a loud crack like a gunshot whipped through the air, along with a piercing scream that hovered on the border between human and inhuman.
 The ground began to tremble again, and our comms were filled with a huge splash, and the flurry of water bubbles on the glass of Dr. Potter’s helmet.
 The screams continued, all attempt at words gone for a few moments.
 We were all in the antechamber of the shuttle, frozen in place.

 I gripped my canister tighter and closed my eyes.
-This didn’t help.
 A terrific rumbling filled our ears.
-The screams were fainter now, but we stared at each other in horror as they became jerky, like a kid cooing as its parent bounced it on their knee.
+The screams were fainter now, but we stared at each other in horror as they became jerky, like a kid cooing as its bounced on its parent’s knee.

 Cruz appeared in the door of the shuttle, prompting half of us to scramble away and the other half to scream.
 He ignored us and shambled past to collapse in his chair.
 Mud caked his boots and spattered the back of his legs.
 His breaths drowned out the near-mute groans of Dr. Potter.